-No demolition is expected to comply with PR 1420.1; therefore, no construction solid waste is expected from the proposed project.-PR 1420.1 was modified subsequent to the circulation of the Draft EA for public comment.
+No demolition is expected to comply with PR 1420.1; therefore, no construction solid waste is expected from the proposed project.
+PR 1420.1 was modified subsequent to the circulation of the Draft EA for public comment.
 The modifications include a requirement to add secondary lead control device to the exhaust of primary lead controlled devices used for dryers.
 The addition of a secondary control device at one of the affected large lead-acid battery recycling facilities would require demolition of a 52 foot by 52 foot area of concrete.
 The soil under the concrete area may be contaminated with lead.
 However, since lead is not likely to migrate through soil, SCAQMD staff estimated that two feet of soil would be required to be removed.
 Based on the dimensions of the area demolished and a depth of two feet, approximately 200 cubic yards of lead-contaminated debris would need to be removed.
-The concrete and soil would be considered hazardous waste and the facility owners/operators have stated that the debris would be sent to US Ecology Beatty Facility, Beatty Nevada.
+The concrete and soil would be sent to US Ecology Beatty Facility, Beatty Nevada.